 Herb Alpert has continually explored other artistic ventures, always acknowledging a connection between music and visual art in his creative process.
-A painter for over four decades, Alpert’s bold, abstract expressionist canvases have been exhibited internationally and are a part of the permanent collections of MoCA Museum in L.A. and The Tennessee State Art Museum in Nashville and has been shown in galleries around the U.S. and Europe.
+A painter for over four decades, Alpert’s bold, abstract expressionist canvases have been exhibited internationally and are a part of the permanent collections of MoCA (Museum of Contemporary Art) in Los Angeles, the Tennessee State Art Museum in Nashville, the Kranzberg Arts Foundation in St. Louis as well as the University of California Los Angeles.
+Herb’s work has been exhibited in galleries around the U.S, Europe and Asia.

-A sculptor for over three decades Alpert has installed his lyrical sculpture and his massive, bronze Totem sculptures that have been on public display throughout Los Angles, New York City, Nashville Tennessee, and most recently Chicago.
+A sculptor for over three decades, Alpert has installed his lyrical sculpture and his massive, bronze Totem sculptures on public display throughout Los Angles, New York City, Nashville Tennessee, and most recently a permanent installation at the Field Museum in Chicago.

 Alpert explains, “There is a certain satisfaction and energy that comes from playing the horn – a feeling that I am really in my element.
 I am passionate about what I am doing, whether painting, sculpting or playing the trumpet.
 I am just trying to create whatever comes out in the spontaneity of the moment.”